w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 :::

-Some use cases of XCM include:

-- Asset transfers
+### Example Use-Cases

-- Execute platform-specific actions (extrinsics) such as governance voting
+- Request for specific operations to occur on the recipient system such as governance voting.
 - Enables single use-case chains e.g. Statemint/e as asset parachains

-### XCMP

-_Cross-Chain Message Passing_ secure message passing between parachains.
-There are two variants:
-_Direct_ and _Relayed_.

-- With _Direct_, message data goes direct between parachains and is O(1) on the side of the Relay-chain and is very scalable.
-- With _Relayed_, message data is passed via the Relay-chain, and piggy-backs over VMP.
-It is much less scalable, and parathreads in particular may not receive messages due to excessive queue growth.

-### VMP

-_Vertical Message Passing_ message passing between the Relay-chain itself and a parachain.
-Message data in both cases exists on the Relay-chain.
-This includes:

-- #### UMP

-  _Upward Message Passing_ message passing from a parachain to the Relay-chain.

-- #### DMP
-  _Downward Message Passing_ message passing from the Relay-chain to a parachain.

-### Example Use-Cases

-- Request for specific operations to occur on the recipient system.
 - Optionally include payment of fees on a target network for requested operation.
-- Provide methods for various token transfer models:
+- Provide methods for various asset transfer models:
   - **Remote Transfers**: control an account on a remote chain, allowing the local chain to have an address on the remote chain for receiving funds and to eventually transfer those funds it controls into other accounts on that remote chain.